k-mack/k-mack.github.io/content/post/20211224-techniques-for-writing-docs.md

 ## Conclusion

 The goal of this post was to share techniques to help make writing good software documentation enjoyable with a markup language.
+The four techniques shared were credited to Dan Allen of the Asciidoctor project.

 _Fin_.